ysennoun/smart-agriculture-with-k8s/device/README.md

 - Get a Raspberry Pi (we use version 3) and a SSD card (8G at least)
 - [Install Raspbian OS](https://www.raspberrypi.org/documentation/installation/installing-images/) in your SSD card
 - [Set up Wifi connection](https://www.raspberrypi.org/documentation/configuration/wireless/) either through `Desktop` or `Command line`
-- [Install Docker Engine](https://docs.docker.com/engine/install/debian/).
-Docker Engine is installed as root, do not forget to create a `docker group`

 ## Hardware configuration